 Marvel Comic Book Writer: Oh, my Go…

 Disney Exec: DO.
 NOT.
 SPEAK.
 HIS.
 NAME.
-That is also in the contract you signed willingly and of your own free will.
+That is also in the contract you signed without let or hindrance and of your own free will.

 Marvel Comic Book Writer: So, uh, boss?
 Do you have any notes?